slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-6/packetizer_raw_output.md

 Replace 'Node-ID' with a clearly defined term, such as 'Node Descriptors', or provide an explicit definition of 'Node-ID' in the document.

+**Severity:** Medium
+  *Basis:* Ambiguity in key identifiers can lead to mismatches in NLRI selection and misidentification of self-originated routes.

+**Confidence:** High

 ---

 ## Report 7: 9815-6-7